 Program participants will be able to use the skills acquired during their studies and apply them in a professional setting.
 Moreover, they will be able to upskill if required to better meet the demands of the labour market.

-The overall objective of the Career Focus Stream is to increase the supply of highly qualified people, to promote the benefits of advanced studies, to demonstrate federal leadership by investing in the skills required to meet the needs of the knowledge-based economy and facilitate the transition of highly skilled young people to a rapidly changing labour market.
-DS4Y will contribute to increasing the employability of youth in Canada so that they can succeed in the digital economy.
+The objectives for the DS4Y Program are to increase the supply of highly qualified people, to promote the benefits of advanced studies, to demonstrate federal leadership by investing in the skills required to meet the needs of the knowledge economy and facilitate the transition of highly skilled young people to a rapidly changing labour market.

 To this end, the program will:

-- Support the underemployed recent post-secondary graduates (participants) in finding work opportunities that will provide them with the experience to find career-oriented employment.
+- Support the underemployed post-secondary graduates (participants) with work opportunities that will provide them with the experience they lack to find career-oriented employment; and

-- Through course-based training and work opportunities, it is important to provide participants with new or enhanced digital skills and knowledge and give them an opportunity to learn how to apply them, in combination with business and entrepreneurial skills, communication, problem solving, and teamwork skills.
-Providing participants with these soft skills will help them succeed in the competitive labour market.
+- Provide Participants with new or enhanced digital skills and knowledge and giving them an opportunity to learn how to apply them in combination with soft skills (such as business and entrepreneurial skills, communication, problem solving, and teamwork).

 This program also supports the Government of Canada’s Innovation and Skills Plan (ISP), by ensuring that all Canadians have the opportunity to participate and thrive in the new digital economy.